-- 3 tournament types with a basic rule-set Editor.
+- 3 tournament types with a basic rule-set Editor [IN PROGRESS]

-- 3 weapon types (projectile, energy and rockets) + variations of each;
+- 3 weapon types (projectile, energy and rockets) + variations of each [IN PROGRESS]

-- 6 types of drone components (thrusters, shield, armor, cloaking, energy generators and radars).
+- 6 types of drone components (thrusters, shield, armor, cloaking, energy generators and radars) [IN PROGRESS]

 - The spaceship acts as a main menu and homebase for the player.
-It is also the basis for extension to some features and stretch goals of future development.
+It is also the basis for extension to some features and stretch goals of future development [IN PROGRESS]

 Of course you can rest assured that we give our very best when we develop D.R.O.N.E. to make it bigger, better and closer to our full scope vision.
 As we have already achieved a lot in advance, we know that we can deliver at least the minimum scope as described above.
 Though, we want to create the complete vision and make D.R.O.N.E. live up to its full potential, for this we have laid out stretch goals with their roughly estimated required funds.